kemus/BeachBall/README.md

 * To disable (or view) a Faves autoclicker, select the boost in the Faves panel and toggle 'Visible' on.
 On the visible Fave boost, there should be a timer adjacent to the category label (looks like '[ 1s ]').
 Click this timer to disable the boost autoclicker.

 ## Changelog

+###Version 5.4.0

+####Features
+* The Pope!
+You can now set The Pope to automatically choose a decree of your choice.
+All decrees are shown, unavailable ones are striked-through.
+There is a grace period (5 seconds by default) when switching between choices.

 ###Version 5.3.2